 The Lung Association supports lung cancer research so we can help prevent lung cancer cases, and failing that, prolong the lives of lung cancer patients.
 We have made some progress, but we plan to invest more, as lung cancer remains the leading cause of cancer deaths in the United States.

 Our Lung Cancer Research Program

 The American Lung Association is committed to funding lung cancer research.
-As part of our Awards and Grants Program, a large part of funds go toward research on lung cancer prevention, treatment and quality of life.
+As part of our Awards and Grants Program, a large part of funds goes toward research on lung cancer prevention, treatment and quality of life.
 The primary goal of this lung cancer research program is simple: improve and save lives.
 The secondary goal is almost as important: To fund top-notch lung cancer researchers at important career crossroads to and gain long-term commitment to lung cancer research.
-Without the life-long dedication of lung cancer researchers and a large and active community of people trying to improve patients' lives, important and much needed discoveries would be impossible.
+Without the life-long dedication of lung cancer researchers and a large and active community of people trying to improve patients' lives, important and much-needed discoveries would be impossible.

 What Research Is Being Done?

 Thanks to the medical breakthroughs led by Lung Association researchers and their colleagues worldwide, our lung cancer researchers have made significant contributions to the field of lung cancer.
 For example, tumor testing and targeted therapies have helped advance the area of personalized treatment (finding the unique genetic makeup of a person's tumor and developing and using drugs that are designed to be most effective for that patient).

 In 2017-2018, Lung Association researchers are studying things like:

 - How lung cancer can be intercepted.